hapytex/time_unit/README.md

 ## Utility functions

-The package provides some utility functions to make working with the time units more covenient.
+The package provides some utility functions to make working with the time units more convenient.

-### Moving forward and backwardd
+### Moving forward and backward

 For example when we construct a year with